 Józef Montwiłł-Mirecki housing complex

-Although the apartments were small (40-60 square metres), their amenities were luxurious: each apartment was equipped with a sewage system and were connected to the water supply system.
+Although the apartments were small (40-60 square metres), their amenities were luxurious: each apartment was equipped with a sewage system and was connected to the water supply system.
 Unfortunately, such luxury was too expensive for factory workers, so officers and intellectuals quickly settled in the flats.
 Strzemiński and his wife, Katarzyna Kobro, lived at 45 Srebrzyńska Street.
-The development is considered one of the most interesting implementations of pre-war functionalism in Polish architecture (even despite the modern renovations ruined its original façade).
+The development is considered one of the most interesting implementations of pre-war functionalism in Polish architecture – even despite the modern renovations, which ruined its original façade.

 Łódź House of Culture, 18 Traugutta Street

 In Strzemiński’s time, the building known today as the Łódź House of Culture served a completely different purpose.
 It was elevated between 1935 and 1939 as a ‘house-monument’ in honour of Marshal Józef Piłsudski.
 Financed through private contributions, it was one of many similar buildings that were being elevated at the time in Poland (all honouring the Marshal).
 The edifice, designed by Wiesław Lisowski, was intended to be the headquarters of independence organisations and the centre of their educational activity.

 District Court, Dąbrowski Square

-Władysław Strzemiński had a few cases in court in his lifetime, it’s possible then that he might have visited the new district court on Dąbrowski Square.
-This impressive building was constructed between 1927 and 1932, based on the design by Józef Kaban (after the war he changed his name to Korski).
+Władysław Strzemiński had a few cases in court in his lifetime – so, it’s possible then that he might have visited the new district court on Dąbrowski Square.
+This impressive building was constructed between 1927 and 1932, based on the design by Józef Kaban (after the war, he changed his name to Korski).
 Initially, the design was much more ornamental, but because of insufficient funds, it had to be simplified.
 The change proved good: a monumental building with a modern classicist form and a low relief frieze and elegant front wall – an echo of an antique colonnade.
 The raw, rigid structure underlines the authority and seriousness of the institution it houses.

 The Old Marketplace

 Łódź was hardly damaged during the war, except for the Jewish quarter (the area of Bałuty and the old marketplace), which the Nazis had transformed into the second-largest ghetto in Poland.
 This partially destroyed area was completely dismantled after the war, with the plans to build a new residential area in its place.
 Ryszard Karłowicz’s architectural plans intended to change the old marketplace: its southern frontage was transformed into a park, the remaining three were taken up by two-story townhouses with sloping roofs and arcade undercuts inspired by the Polish renaissance (in accordance with the social realist style).

 Łódź Television Centre, formerly Textile Centre

 Before the project was finished, social realism was introduced in Poland and the building had to be redesigned to fit the new style: the tower was given a coping (which completely ruined its lines) and a modernist façade – pilasters running from the bottom to the top.
 In 1956, the Textile Centre was closed down, so the building was taken over by Polish Television, where it remains to this day.
-The skyscraper, together with its antenna, is 67 meters high.
+The skyscraper, together with its antenna, is 67 metres high.

-Originally written in Polish, Mar 2017; translated by WF, Mar 2017
+Originally written in Polish by Anna Cymer, Mar 2017; translated by WF, Mar 2017